network1211/sre-security/use-case01/README.md

 oc create -f dvwa-nap-deployment.yaml
 ```

-*Configuring NAP policies with COnfigmap*
+*Configuring NAP policies with Configmap*
-Below config file incluudes two different NAP policies for different 'file accessing' policies and custom blocking page.
-You have to replace 'your_elk_ip_here' by your real ELK server IP address.
+The below file includes two different NAP policies for different 'file accessing' policies and custom blocking page.
+You have to replace 'your_elk_ip_here' with your real ELK server IP address.

 ```
 dvwa-nap-config.yaml